SOFTS-Raw sugar steadies after hitting 2-week low on Brazil output bets

 COCOA

-* July New York cocoa CCc1 dipped 0.1% to $2,461 a tonne, having hit its lowest since late November on Wednesday.
+* July New York cocoa CCc1 fell 0.4% to $2,456 a tonne, having hit its lowest since late November on Wednesday.

-(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by David Gregorio and David Evans)
+(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by David Evans, Kirsten Donovan)

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))